blakerbuchanan/blakerbuchanan.github.io/_pages/research.md

 <details>
   <summary>Communication Through Ambient Media</summary>

-  <p>This coupling between agents through ambient media can also be viewed as a mechanism for communication. </p>
+  <p>This coupling between agents through ambient media can also be viewed as a mechanism for communication.
+Communication through some physical media has been termed <em>mechanical communication</em> and has been shown to be exhibited at the cellular level (see <a href="https://www.nature.com/articles/nphys3619">this</a>).
+This particular form of communication is distinct in that information flows through a medium possessing dynamics of its own, encoding quantities possibly describing an individual agent's behavioral states, disturbances in the surrounding medium, and overall group behavioral states.
+My previous work began to lay a theoretical foundation for investigating mechanical communication from a perspective of robotics and applied mathematics.
+My current work involves further establishing the concept of mechanical communication within multi-agent systems in ambient media and determining how it can be exploited for decision-making and control of collections of agents within these systems.
+More on this work as it develops :) </p>
 </details>

 <details>
   <summary>Snake Robot Locomotion</summary>
   <p>In progress.</p>
 </details>